kysebo/boulay-site/ARCHITECTURE.md

 The goal is a calm, text focused personal site.
 It should feel closer to a well written README than a marketing page.

+--

+## Intent

+boulay.me should feel like a clear, quiet README written by a thoughtful founder.
+Text-first, minimal, no marketing gloss, no personal branding theatrics.
+The homepage especially should stay simple, calm, and serious – closer to OG Silicon Valley personal sites than a portfolio or SaaS landing page.
+Any changes should preserve this tone and level of restraint.

 ---

 ## Purpose